Central and Western Africa

 An African Grey that is bonded to a human will most likely kill any other bird placed in its cage - the new bird is competition for its favorite person.
 In general, it is best that handfed parrots are housed alone.
 If two birds are kept together as a breeding pair, it is difficult to handle them, even if they were previously handfed.
 Two parrots kept together will often bond with each other, not a human.
 And during the breeding season, they will viciously defend their eggs and chicks, inflicting serious damage on anyone who tries to interfere with their nest.
 Only one African Grey should be kept if you want to train it to interact with you.

-One important point that needs to be stressed is that while this species often talks very well, not all African Greys will talk.
+One important point that needs to be stressed is that while this species often speaks very well, not all African Greys will talk.
 Most of them will not even begin talking until they are close to a year of age, and since Greys are usually sold younger than this, there is no guarantee that any particular bird will talk.
 It is completely up to the bird whether or not they decide to learn human speech – some birds are content to communicate using their own vocal and body language, and others choose to imitate environmental noises only (such as the beep of home appliances, the sound of dripping water or the noise of a lawnmower).
 No matter what kind of parrot you choose, or which subspecies of African Grey appeals most to you, remember to select a parrot by the way it interacts with you and how it fits into your lifestyle.
 Talking should only be a bonus to bird ownership, never a primary reason.